About Richard Stromberg

-Richard started the Jane Addams Hull House photography program in the fall of 1969, teaching classes in the evenings.
+Richard started the Jane Addams Center/Hull House photography program in the fall of 1969, teaching classes in the evenings.
 During the day, Richard's other work included managing a television theater, still photography (primarily editorial), film production, video production, audio production and work in public schools.
 He also participated in the design and installation of 40 advanced technology classrooms at universities and consulted on the use of media in education.

 Many of Richard's social documentary photography and editorial assignments focused on institutional racism in the City of Chicago and Cook County governments, exposing poverty and inequities.